Torsion bar suspension: types and features. What is torsion bar suspension

 Semi-independent rear torsion beam

-Rear semi-independent U-shaped torsion bar
+Rear semi-independent U-shaped torsion beam

 Torsion bar suspension is an important option for any car, along with spring, spring, pneumatic and others.